RetroDino3/Bone-To-The-Past/README.md

 - jump onto dinosaurs to kill them
 - getting hit by dinosaur will reduce life count
 - destroy all of the dinosaurs in each level and collect their bones.
+- P key to pause gameplay
+- R key to resume gameplay
+- esc key to exit fullscreen

 ## Roadmap
 - add ability to lose health from collision with dinosaur sprites and environmental hazards